INVERTEBRATES

 Calliphora vicina is the most common Bluebottle in the Faroe Islands, and it is caught on every island except Lítla Dímun.

-HORNTAIL Urocerus gigas
+Horntail Urocerus gigas

 Horntail / Urocerus gigas Horntail / Urocerus gigas Horntail / Urocerus gigas